tier4/caret_doc/docs/installation/binary_installation.md

 <prettier-ignore-start>
 !!!
 Note
-    Only the visualization packages can be installed by binary installation.
+    Only the [visualization](https://tier4.github.io/caret_doc/main/visualization/) packages can be installed by binary installation.<br>
-    The binary does not include measurement packages.
+    The binary does not include [recording](https://tier4.github.io/caret_doc/main/recording/) packages.
 You can only analyze trace data.
 <prettier-ignore-end>

 CARET is confirmed to run on the platforms shown in the following table with supported version.